 Since spiderwort plants grow in clumps, they’re great for use in borders, edging, woodland gardens and even containers.
 You can even grow spiderwort as an indoor plant if garden space is limited.

 Spiderworts can be grown from purchased plants or propagated through division, cuttings or seed.
-Plant them in spring about 4-6 inches deep and 8-12 inches apart.
+Plant them in spring about 4 to 6 inches deep and 8 to 12 inches apart.
 Stem cuttings in summer or fall will easily root in soil.
 Seeds can be sown outdoors in either fall or early spring and should be lightly covered.

 Spiderwort as an Indoor Plant